 The Observational Relativity and Cosmology Division

 The division also plays a leading role in the distributed volunteer computing project Einstein@Home.
-Volunteers from all around the world participate in the search for unknown neutron stars by donating idle computing time on their PCs, laptops or smartphones.
-Einstein@Home searches for neutron stars in data from gravitational-wave detectors, from large radio telescopes and from the Fermi gamma-ray satellite.
-More than 70 new neutron stars have already been found in the radio and gamma-ray data.
+Volunteers from all around the world participate in the search for unknown neutron stars by donating idle computing time on their PCs, laptops, or smartphones.
+Einstein@Home searches for neutron stars in data from gravitational-wave detectors, from the Fermi gamma-ray satellite, and from large radio telescopes.
+More than 70 new neutron stars have already been discovered in the radio and gamma-ray data.